 Gatekeeper: noun

-1. person in charge of a gateusually to identify, count, supervise, etc., the traffic or flow through it.
+- a person in charge of a gate, usually to identify, count, supervise, etc., the traffic or flow through it.

 I get it.
 It's cool to be a part of something special that idiots can't ruin, and most people are idiots.
 Sometimes special information needs to be safeguarded.
 That's why secret societies, sorcerers, and intelligence agencies work in secrecy, have special membership rules and require a level of discretion that keeps their memberships low.
 But we're talking about social and political phenomena here, where the information is LARGELY public.
 This means that gatekeepers are attempting to hold a monopoly on public and readily available knowledge for no reason but to stroke their own fragile egos and to exert a irrelevant sense of power over others.